Real polynomials with constrained real divisors. I. Fundamental groups: Introduction

-In \ref{sec:cobordism} a special cobordism theory which allows us to formulate and prove an analog of \ref{th:Arnold2} is developed. \ref{cobordism} claims that the free group $\pi_1(\cP^{\bfc \Theta}_d)$, where $\Theta$ consists of all $\om$'s with the property $|\om|' \geq 2$, admits an interpretation as special \emph{bordisms of immersions} of $1$-manifolds into the cylinder $S^1 \times \R$, i.e., immersions whose images avoid the tangency patterns from $\Theta$ with respect to the generators of the cylinder.
+In \ref{sec:cobordism} a special cobordism theory which allows us to formulate and prove an analog of \ref{th:Arnold2} is developed. \ref{cobordism} claims that the free group $\pi_1(\cP^{\bfc \Theta}_d)$, where $\Theta$ consists of all $\om$'s for which $\sR_d^\omega$ has codimension $\geq 2$, admits an interpretation as special \emph{bordisms of immersions} of $1$-manifolds into the cylinder $\R \times S^1$, i.e., immersions whose images avoid the tangency patterns from $\Theta$ with respect to the generators of the cylinder.

-We close the paper in \ref{sec:combcomplex} with open questions and a description of further research direction.